ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 URIs in the `@context` SHOULD resolve to a useful human readable page.
 When this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a [sameAs] description.

 For example.
 The `@id` URI <http://purl.org/ontology/bibo/interviewee> from the [BIBO ontology] ontology intends to resolve to an ontology file, which is not useful for humans, however the HTML section <http://neologism.ecs.soton.ac.uk/bibo.html#interviewee> is human-readable.
-To read more about best practices for content negotiation of vocabularies, we refer the reader to <https://www.w3.org/TR/swbp-vocab-pub/>
+To read more about best practices for content negotiation of vocabularies, we refer the reader to [Best Practice Recipes for Publishing RDF Vocabularies].

 ```json